New community members and volunteers

 CCelebrating Sanctuary event on the South Bank (Bernie Spain Gardens, next to Oxo Tower Wharf, London SE1 9PH ) - (picnic: 2-3pm; leafleting: 3-5pm);

 On Wednesday 18th June, 4-6pm - Join the London Catholic Worker in a vigil outside Home Office, 2 Marsham Street, Westminster SW1P 4DF.
 The vigil will be a call for the UK to honour the right of all refugees to live in dignity.
 We also call for the UK to increase the resettlement of refugees from Syria and other war torn counties.

 6 April 2014

-The archbishop of Canterbury visited Guiseppe Conlon House today.
+The Cardinal Vincent of Westminster and the archbishop of Canterbury visited Guiseppe Conlon House today.
 More pics can be found here.